On the Lyapunov spectrum of relative transfer operators: Accessibility and the proof of Theorem C

 In order to prove accessibility, note that $\mathcal{S}_{\epsilon} \subset \mathcal{S}^\ast $ for $\epsilon >0$ sufficiently small.
 Hence, if $S \in \mathcal{S}^\ast $, then $R = S \circ T \in \mathcal{S}^\ast$ for $\epsilon$ sufficiently small.
 It now follows from Lemma \ref{lem:embedded_manifold} and $\mathrm{GL}(N) \cong \mathrm{GL}_{n-1}(\R)$ that $Q\mathcal{S}^\ast Q$ is accessible. ~ $\boxempty$\\

-As the final ingredient of the proof of the main theorem, recall the Bochi-Viana dichotomy established in \cite{BV} for accessible cocycles. \begin{lemma}[Corollary 1 in \cite{BV}] Assume that $(f,\mu)$ is ergodic and $\mathfrak{G} \subset GL_n(\mathbb{R})$ is accessible.
-Then there exists a residual subset $\mathcal{R}\subset C^0(M,\mathfrak{G})$ such that any $A\in \mathcal{R}$ either has all Lyapunov exponents equal at almost every point, or there exists a dominated splitting of $M \times \mathbb{R}^n$ which coincides with the Oseledets splitting almost everywhere. \end{lemma} We are now in position to prove the Main Theorem in the introduction.
+As the final ingredient of the proof of theorem C, recall the Bochi-Viana dichotomy established in \cite{BV} for accessible cocycles. \begin{lemma}[Corollary 1 in \cite{BV}] Assume that $(f,\mu)$ is ergodic and $\mathfrak{G} \subset GL_n(\mathbb{R})$ is accessible.
+Then there exists a residual subset $\mathcal{R}\subset C^0(M,\mathfrak{G})$ such that any $A\in \mathcal{R}$ either has all Lyapunov exponents equal at almost every point, or there exists a dominated splitting of $M \times \mathbb{R}^n$ which coincides with the Oseledets splitting almost everywhere. \end{lemma}